YelllowBelly/CSE_110_Lab1/index.md

 ## 3 things I learned at my internship
 1. I learned the [dangers](https://www.tecmint.com/10-most-dangerous-commands-you-should-never-execute-on-linux/) of the `rm -rf` command when a third of my directories/files got deleted because I messed up wild card syntax.
-2. ofmr
+2. ASK QUESTIONS!!!
+Don't try to do everything by yourself.
-3. fvf
+3. Importance of proper project planning

-## Goals for this year
+## Goals for this class
 - [ ]